top of page

 Eligibility: Students studying in grades 8-12 from across the globe are eligible.

-The Zuckerman Institute's Brain Research Apprenticeships in New York at Columbia (BRAINYAC) program offers a unique opportunity for high school students interested in pursuing careers in medicine or neuroscience.
-This intensive program provides hands-on research experience in a Columbia University laboratory, cultivating a deep understanding of the scientific inquiry process.
-As a participant, you’ll be paired with experienced Columbia neuroscientists who serve as mentors, guiding you through a personalized research project over a seven-week summer internship.
-The program also offers training sessions focused on essential laboratory techniques and research methodologies, equipping students with valuable professional skills.
+BRAINYAC offers a unique opportunity for high school students interested in pursuing careers in medicine or neuroscience.
+This program provides research experience in a Columbia University laboratory.
+As a participant, you’ll be paired with experienced Columbia neuroscientists who will guide you through a personalized research project.
+The program also offers training sessions focused on essential laboratory techniques and research methodologies.
+BRAINYAC alumni are eligible to apply for a Merit Fellowship program for continued research in their mentor's lab.
+Additionally, previous interns may be considered for paid internship positions in future BRAINYAC cohorts.

 Location: Columbia University Labs, New York